 Recording and playback of proxemic sequences.
-To test

-applications, developers would need actors to perform the proxemic movements between entities every time.
-This is problematic for many reasons.
-First, it is tedious.
-Second, it may involve multiple people and multiple devices moving at the same time, which may be both hard to gather logistically and/or to choreograph.
-Third, the sensing equipment may not be available, e.g., if a developer works at their desk.
-Fourth, it is difficult to repeat particular test sequences.
+To test applications, developers would need actors to perform the proxemic movements between entities every time.
+This is problematic for many reasons: it is tedious; the sensing equipment may not be available; and it is difficult to repeat particular test sequences.
 To alleviate this, the toolkit provides a record/playback tool within the visual monitoring tool.
 With the click of a button, developers can record events generated by entities moving in the environment.
 They can later play back these sequences for testing.
 Under the covers, each individual sequence is recorded as an XML file, where the toolkit uses that record to recreate all events.
-In turn, this drives the application as if these events were actually happening in real time.
-Because the tracking hardware is not necessary during playback, testing can be done anywhere, e.g., a desktop workstation located elsewhere.
+Because the tracking hardware is not needed during playback, testing can be done anywhere, e.g., a desktop workstation located elsewhere.
 For example, Steve could have recorded test sequences such as: a person passing by the screen, a person approaching the display, or a device pointing towards the display.
 He would then replay these sequences while developing and testing his software at his desk.

-Toolkit component library.
-Most developers are wellpracticed with existing languages and development environments.
-We leverage these existing practices by seamlessly integrating the toolkit into the familiar capabilities of a popular IDE, Microsoft Visual Studio (but our ideas are generalizable to other IDEs).
-For example, the toolkit includes a library of drag-and-drop components compatible with both WPF and WinForms.
-This includes representations of all tracked entities via ProximitySpace and PresenceBase components, and their relationships via a RelationPair component.
-As with other visual components in an IDE, the programmer can view and set all its properties and generate event handlers for all available events via direct manipulation rather than coding.
-This not only reduces tedium and coding errors, but reduces the threshold for inexperienced developers (such as students) as all properties and events are seen.
+Component library, templates, and examples.
+We leverage developers' existing practices by seamlessly integrating the toolkit into the familiar capabilities of a popular IDE, Microsoft Visual Studio (but our ideas are generalizable to other IDEs).
+First, the toolkit includes a library of dragand-drop components (compatible with both WPF and Windows Forms), where the programmer can view and set all their properties and generate event handlers for all available events via direct manipulation rather than coding.
+This not only reduces tedium and coding errors, but also reduces the threshold for inexperienced developers (such as students) as all properties and events are seen.
+Second, we reduce start-up effort by including a set of templates containing the minimum required code.
+Third, to ease learning, we provide a large set of teaching applications illustrating standard programming patterns.
+Using a very simple example, each of them illustrates the code required to implement a particular proxemic relationship.

-Templates, example library, and documentation.
-Our toolkit includes various facilities to ease learning of how to program with the Proximity Toolkit.
-First, programmers starting from scratch would almost always have to write some setup code to initialize their program to use proxemic interactions.
-We reduce start-up effort to almost zero by including a set of templates containing this code.
-Second, there are several standard patterns that we expect programmers to use when designing proxemic interactions.
-To ease learning, we provide a large set of teaching applications.
-Each illustrates, using a very simple example, the code required to implement a particular proxemic relationship.
-Third, programmers expect good documentation.
-Thus we include extensive API documentation and tutorial videos.